How could I celebrate St. Patrick’s Day?

 Green is a nice color.
-One of my favorite in fact.
+One of my favorites in fact.
 Mint green is a very soothing color.
 I’ve been discussing it’s positive energy healing properties lately on the Lightgrid website with others who pray for the planet and it’s people every single day.

 Irish folks are interesting and they have a lovely isle.

 But St. Patrick!
-Hmmmm.

 They are misunderstood.